 Effectively, this enforced Financial Advisers to set their own schedule of fees and publish them in a written document which must be provided to a client at the outset of a relationship.
 Fees must now be agreed between adviser and client and the only role a product provider can have is as a conduit to facilitate payments to the adviser.
 This year has seen these concepts extended into Europe by way of the following:

-• The Markets in Financial Adviser Instruments Directive 11 (MiFID II)
+• The Markets in Financial Instruments Directive ii (MiFID II)

 • The Packaged Retail Insurance & Investment Products legislation

 The advantages to clients in paying for advice by way of a transparent fee are as follows:

 • Removes product bias and ensures independence.
 The fee will be the same regardless of the product/service recommended.
 The client can be sure that the adviser is not being guided by the highest commission he/she can receive.

 • Transparency – The client pays only what is agreed and documented in a client agreement that the client must sign.
 The legislation detailed above imposes statutory obligations on product providers, asset managers and advisers to provide clients with detailed breakdowns of all fees (and the recipients thereof) pre-transaction, post transaction and where an ongoing service is provided (and charged for) on client request and at least once a year.